 And now, as they say, for something completely different.
-Since we’ve been talking about travel and manners recently, one reader has brought up one of the most controversial subjects in the travel industry: diapers in pools.
+Since we often talk about travel and manners, one reader has brought up one of the most controversial subjects in the travel industry: diapers in pools.

 Toni Vitanza is a flight attendant who is on medical leave, and she is troubled by the debate.
 She’s a frequent visitor to a cruise ship forum, where this issue often comes up.